29 Things I Learned Living in Thailand

 28)Thai people are generally all thin.

 It’s rare to see an overweight Thai person, although it happens.
 Their foods are generally not fatty and they don’t eat as much dairy or sugar as we do.
-Tons of rice, though.
+In Thailand, people eat tons of rice, though.

 29)Buddhism is the #1 religion here.

 You will see shrines in restaurants and businesses – people’s lives revolve around it.
-So be mindful and respectful.
+So be mindful and respectful living in Thailand.